combinatorylogic/mbase/readme.txt

  BUILDING

  MBase requires Mono >= 3.0 and must be installed into GAC.
+ Graphviz and latex (preferably texlive) are required for building documentation.

  To build on Linux with Mono:

    cd bin